 If you are a 501c3 organization serving the MetroWest region and have an urgent emergency related funding need, please email firstname.lastname@example.org to determine your eligibility and fit.

 Yes.
 Anyone can make a grant from a donor-advised fund to the Emergency Relief Fund.
 If you have a donor-advised fund at the Foundation, you can log into Donor Central to make a fund transfer, or contact Mary Crowley if you have questions.
-If you have a donor-advised fund at another institution, you can recommend a grant from that fund to the Foundation for MetroWest and note if your gift is for the “MW Emergency Relief Fund” in the purpose language.
+If you have a donor-advised fund at another institution, you can recommend a grant from that fund to the Community Foundation for MetroWest and note the Fund you wish to donate to in the purpose language.

 One hundred percent.